Video Surveillance For Elderly Monitoring And Safety: A Helpful Survey

 - Many of the cameras are not fixed and can pan from left to right, and tilt up and down

 – directed by your smartphone or computer.
-Some of the cameras can also follow the movement of a person.
+Some cameras can also follow the movement of a person.

 - In addition to being a camera, a lot of the devices have audio systems which allow you to talk with your subject,